Tableau for Beginners: Data Visualisation Made Easy

 Tableau Public

 Tableau Public is purely free of all costs and does not require any license.
-However it comes with a limitation: All of your data and workbooks are made public to all Tableau users.
+However, it has a limitation: All your data and workbooks are made public to all Tableau users.

 Tableau Online

-Tableau Online is the best option for you if you wish to make your Workbooks on the Cloud and be able to access them from anywhere.
+Tableau Online is the best option for creating your Workbooks on the Cloud and accessing them from anywhere.

 Getting Started